Project Gigabit

 Will this project result in any road closures or highways disruption in my area?

 Any work which involves the installation of new hardware or cabling may result in some limited disruption to roads and highways.
-BDUK and CityFibre are committed to keeping disruption to a minimum, but in order to get the benefits of faster broadband, there may be some short term disruption.
-If you want to find out more about road closures or diversions where you live visit https://one.network/
+BDUK and CityFibre are committed to keeping disruption to a minimum, but in order to get the benefits of faster broadband, there may be some short-term disruption.
+Find out more about road closures or diversions where you live.

 What sort of new infrastructure can we expect to see in the areas being connected?